mikedef/gazebo_sim_moos_ivp/README.md

 # gazebo_sim_moos_ivp ROS 1 Package
 Repository to simulate a marine vessel in the Gazebo simulation environment.
-This repo is intended to be used with protobuf_client package as well as the MOOS-IvP moos-ivp-gateway and moos-ivp-sim-gazebo packages
+This repo is intended to be used with `protobuf_client` package as well as the MOOS-IvP `moos-ivp-gateway` and `moos-ivp-sim-gazebo` packages

 * Available vessels
-  * CORA
+  * CORA USV
-  * WAM-V (TODO: Add model)
+  * WAM-V USV
+  * Heron USV

 ## moos_gazebo
 ## Launch Files

 ### cora.launch
   Base launch script for a custom CORA model in Gazebo
+### wamv.launch
+  Base launch script for a custom WAM-V model in Gazebo
+### heron.launch
+  Base launch script for a custom Heron model in Gazebo
 ### mit-SP_hello-world.launch
-  Top level launch script to launch a single CORA model for use with MOOS-IvP.
+  Top level launch script to launch a single USV model for use with MOOS-IvP.
 To be used in conjunction with the `moos-ivp-sim-gazebo/missions/hello-world` mission
 ### mit-SP_multi-robot.launch
-  Top level launch script to launch multiple CORA models for use with MOOS-IvP.
+  Top level launch script to launch multiple USV models for use with MOOS-IvP.
 To be used in conjunction with the `moos-ivp-sim-gazebo/missions/multi-robot` mission

 ## World Files
 ### mit_SP.world